OOub/hummus/README.md

 #### On macOS

 ###### Homebrew
 Homebrew is used to easily install macOS dependencies.
-Open a terminal and run ``/usr/bin/ruby -e “$(curl -fsSL [https://raw.githubusercontent.com/Homebrew/install/master](https://raw.githubusercontent.com/Homebrew/install/master) install)”``.
+Open a terminal and run ``/usr/bin/ruby -e “$(curl -fsSL [https://raw.githubusercontent.com/Homebrew/install/master](https://raw.githubusercontent.com/Homebrew/install/master) install)”``

 ###### Premake 4
 Premake 4 is used to build the project.
-Open a terminal and run ``brew install premake``.
+Open a terminal and run ``brew install premake``

 ###### Qt (optional if no GUI is needed)
 The Qt framework is needed when using the GUI to visualise the output of a neural network.
-The following has been tested with **Qt 5.11.1** and support cannot be guaranteed for other versions.
+The following has been tested with **Qt 5.11.1** and support cannot be guaranteed for other versions

 **first option**
 Open a terminal and run ``brew install qt5``